-Clearance of surface soil was monitored in Areas 1 and 2 (mainly the concrete batching plant and underground water tank location) which is around 60% of the actual bulk earthwork.
-All monitoring areas were investigated after vegetation clearance and no archaeological material was identified.
+5.4.4 Clearance of surface soil was monitored in Areas 1 and 2 (mainly the concrete batching plant and underground water tank location) which is around 60% of the actual bulk earthwork.
+All monitoring areas were investigated after vegetation clearance and no archaeological material was identified in the first quarterly report.
 A thirty minute video of the works was recorded.
+No works have been undertaken outside the Areas 1 and 2 up the reporting period (January to March 2006).

+Holes 11, 12, 14, 15 & 16

-No works have been undertaken outside the Areas 1 and 2 up the reporting period (January to March 2006). - 5.4.4 For the excavation at watching brief concern areas (Holes 11, 12, 14, 15 & 16), the excavation programme was commended in early September 2006 after the completion of temporary bridges construction at Streams B1 and B2.
-Vegetation clearance was started in early September at Holes 11, 12 and 16.
-Haul road formation was also completed at Holes 11, 12, 14 (partially), 15 (partially) and 16.
-Bulk earthwork at concerned watching brief area was started at Hole 11 in mid-September 2006.
-Archaeological watching brief monitoring has resumed during this reporting month.
+5.4.5 For the excavation at watching brief concern areas (Holes 11, 12, 14, 15 & 16), the excavation programme was commended in early September 2006 after the completion of temporary bridges construction at Streams B1 and B2.
+Vegetation clearance was started in early September at Holes 11, 12 and 16 and almost complete at Holes 11 to 16 in this reporting month.
+Bulk earthwork at concerned watching brief area was concentrated Holes 11, 14 and 16.
+No archaeological material was identified in the second quarterly report (April to September 2006).
+Archaeological watching brief monitoring was in progress during this reporting month.